 Starting off 2017 with a 7-day sugar detox was the best thing I could’ve done for my body.
 At the time, I was experiencing horrible digestive issues for the past several years and needed to do something drastic in order to relieve my symptoms.
-Along with removing many of the foods I was intolerant to (more info on that in an upcoming post), significantly upping my intake of healthy fats and eating smaller portioned meals for easier digestion, I participated in a 7-day sugar detox that would rid my body of all the added sugars that sneak their way into many common foods.
+Along with removing many of the foods I was intolerant to (more info on that here), significantly upping my intake of healthy fats and eating smaller portioned meals for easier digestion, I participated in a 7-day sugar detox that would rid my body of all the added sugars that sneak their way into way too many everyday foods.
 It was very difficult my first time around, I won’t deny that.
-But since then, I’ve completed five 7-day sugar detoxes and now almost on my 6th, all within 8 months!
-After each one I’ve felt recharged, re-energized, and better able to avoid sweeteners when during times I’m not on the detox.
+But since then, I’ve completed six 7-day sugar detoxes and a 21-day sugar detox, all within 10 months!
+After successfully completing each one I’ve felt recharged, re-energized, and better able to avoid sweeteners during times I’m not following the detox guidelines.

-Normally, you won’t ever see me recommending a cleanse or detox and that’s because most offered are usually low in protein, low in calories, and to be honest, our liver does a great job detoxing the body already.
+Normally, you won’t ever see me recommending a cleanse or detox and that’s because most detoxes out there are usually low in protein, low in calories, and to be honest, our liver does a great job detoxing the body already.
 This detox, however, is different.
 Added sugars, aside from those naturally occurring in fruits and vegetables, can be very harmful on the body over time.
 Blood sugar (glucose) is created when we break down carbohydrates in the body.
 Insulin is then released by the pancreas into the blood stream to regulate blood sugar and transfer it into our cells.
-Ideally, we want to keep our blood sugar stabilized; not too low and not too high.
+Ideally, we want to keep our blood sugar stabilized during the day; not too low and not too high.
 The more carbohydrate-rich foods we consume, the more insulin is needed to transport the glucose into our blood stream and cells, which leaves the pancreas having to work harder (damaging to the body over time).
 If this continues, our bodies become predisposed to having to produce these consistently high levels of insulin and makes weight loss increasingly more difficult.